getify/foi-lang/formalization-work/Foi-Specification.md

 - `:as Type` is transparent at runtime; it imposes no behavior beyond what §9 specifies.
 - `:as` appears once, after any `:over` clause and before the body.
 - The type slot admits only a bare `Identifier`, not the broader `NamedType` production used in `AsAnnotationExpr` (§5).
-This narrowing is intentional: the `defn` declaration grammar is already substantially complex, and confining `FuncAsClause` to an identifier reference to a `deft`-declared function type keeps the function-signature surface tractable.
 To annotate with a compound type expression, declare a `deft` binding for that type and reference it by name.

 ### §3.8 The `@`-Call Operator